-Assuming a family of four (4) using 50 gallons per day per person, the expected requirements would amount to 73,000 Gallons per year.
+Assuming a family of four (4) using 50 gallons per day per person, the expected requirement would amount to 73,000 Gallons per year.

-Therefore, even in the driest year, the catchment capacity exceeds demand by a reasonable factor for all vital needs: drinking, cooking and bathing.
+Therefore, even in the driest year, the catchment capacity exceeds demand by a reasonable factor-for-all vital needs: drinking, cooking and bathing.
+Mrs. Joella B. Nakamura Page 4 April 24, 1997

-These special and unusual circumstances applying to the subject property deprives the applicant of substantial property rights that would otherwise be available, or, to degree, which obviously interferes with the best use or manner of development of the subject property.
+In view of the above, there are special and unusual circumstances applying to the subject property which deprives the applicant of substantial property rights that would otherwise be available, or, to a degree, would obviously interfere with he (sic) best use or manner of the subject property.

-...Regulations of the Department of Water Supply (DWS), effective June 1, 1984, fire protection (fire hydrants) is not a mandatory water standard requirement.
+Regulations of the Department of Water Supply (DWS), effective June 1, 1984, fire protection (fire hydrants) is not a mandatory water standard requirement.
 The analysis of private and public information appears to indicate that there is adequate rainfall within the subject property and the surrounding area to support a private roof water catchment system for fire fighting uses..."